seanhess/seanhess.github.com/_posts/2015-08-19-practical-haskell-json-api.md

     get :: RoutePattern -> ActionM () -> ScottyM ()

-So they need an `ActionM ()` as their second parameter.
-So we could have written routes like this:
+Same thing again, we pass a `ActionM ()` as the last parameter.
+We could have written routes like this:

     routes :: ScottyM ()
     routes = do